A quick summary...

 This created a challenge; as they do not employ consumer facing sales representatives, they are unable to reach and educate retailer staff directly without physically visiting stores.
 They needed a solution that can be accessed anywhere, anytime that educates and incentives retailer staff to sell their products.

-LG were experiencing low engagement rates on their retailer training platform and needed a redesign to tackle this issue and, ultimately, educate third-party staff regarding their products.
+LG were experiencing low engagement rates on their retailer training platform and needed a redesign to tackle this issue and educate third-party staff on their products to drive sales.

 - Drive sign ups